dominpo/ruby-and-chef-hacking-for-azure/README.md

 ```
 A new directory chefazure-test, files are created.
 A default recipe file is created chefazure-test/cookbooks/chefazure-test/recipes/default.rb

-You can start a free trial of Hosted Chef here : https://manage.chef.io/signup and when done, create a new organization as a repository for your Azure Cookbook.
+You can start a free trial of [Hosted Chef here](https://manage.chef.io/signup) and when done, create a new organization as a repository for your Azure Cookbook.
 You will then download the Starter Kit which contains required information for the Clients (nodes) to connect like a user private key, an organization validator key file, a knife configuration file.
 Or you can also host your host server on Azure using the Market Place image : https://blog.chef.io/2015/03/30/chef-now-available-in-azure-marketplace/

 Microsoft also worked with Chef to develop a Azure VM Extension (ChefClient for Windows and LinuxChefClient for Linux) which permit to automatically boostrap an Azure VM as a Chef Client (or node) : https://github.com/chef-partners/azure-chef-extension